 Here the UCG attempts to link genuine obedience to God with the self-righteous hypocrisy of Jesus' greatest antagonists.
 In essence, they imply guilt by association.
 It is interesting that this is exactly the same approach employed by the Protestant world when attempting to rebut many of the beliefs the UCG holds to be true.
 After all, the Pharisees kept those Old Testament feasts, they didn't eat unclean meats, they tithed, and they wouldn't work on the Sabbath.
 Protestants then conclude that because Jesus issued a scathing indictment against them, He must have disapproved of everything they did.
 It is doubtful that the UCG would "buy" this argument.
 However, they have no problem "selling" it when it suits their purpose.

-What the UCG fails to understand when advancing this particular point is that those who reject the practice of dining out on the Sabbath are not taking their lead from the Pharisees, but rather from God Almighty.
-It was He who specifically forbid His people from acquiring their daily meals on the Sabbath, preparing their meals on the Sabbath, and from going outside their community of faith to obtain their meals on the Sabbath (See Ex.
+What this COG fails to understand is that those who reject the practice of dining out on the Sabbath are not taking their lead from the Pharisees, but rather from God Himself.
+It was He who specifically forbade His people from acquiring their daily meals on the Sabbath, preparing their meals on the Sabbath, and from going outside their community of faith to obtain their meals on the Sabbath (See Ex.
 16).
 Furthermore, God was so emphatic when giving these instructions that He actually said that failure to comply was proof that His people rejected Him and His law (verse 4).
-Today that is exactly what the UCG position advocates.
+Today this is exactly what the UCG position advocates.
 We realize this is not their intent, but what they are teaching directly contradicts the enduring moral principle of God's command to His people after leading them out of bondage.
 The point here is that this issue is not about "Jewish rules and regulations," it is about obeying God and honoring His word.

 Additionally, the UCG fails to acknowledge that what takes place in a restaurant every Sabbath is an act of sacrilege and desecrates the very day God made holy at the beginning.
 Remember, the activity they are advocating requires God's people to: